Find out about social care for children and the options available.

 Short breaks are available to families to provide a break from caring for a disabled child and for the child to have a break from their carers.

-The young people's council (YPC) is a youth voice group for care experienced young people.
+The young people's council is a youth voice group for care experienced young people in North Yorkshire.

 We have a specialist support team that aims to improve the educational results of looked after children.